SciPhi-AI/agent-search/README.md

   SCIPHI_API_KEY=$SCIPHI_API_KEY python -m agent_search.script.run_query query --query="What is Fermat's last theorem?"
   ```

-  Note that this command assumes you have followed the steps below to launch your local agent-first search engine.
-For remote access to our search engine, please register for a free API key at [AgentSearch](https://www.sciphi.ai/).
+  Please register first for free API key at [AgentSearch](https://www.sciphi.ai/).
+If you prefer to self-host then follow the steps below to launch your local agent-first search engine.

 ### Local Setup and Initialization

+#### Prerequisites

+Make sure Docker is installed on your system.
+If not, download and install it from [Docker's official website](https://www.docker.com/).

 1. **Database Population**:
    - Populate the SQLite database with this command: